-Founded on our passion for helping libraries, our belief in open source software, and desire to treat customers the right way, Equinox Software strives to set the bar for all open source ILS providers.
+Founded on our passion for helping libraries, our belief in open source software, and desire to treat customers the right way, the Equinox Open Library Initiative strives to set the bar for all open source ILS providers.
 The Equinox Promise outlines the principles that guide our interactions with customers, projects, and the services we provide.

 We believe in a transparent software development process, and we promise to do everything we can to maintain and improve transparency in every part of that process.